nix-community/awesome-nix/README.md

 * [Nix from First Principles: Flake Edition](https://tonyfinn.com/blog/nix-from-first-principles-flake-edition/) - A modern crash-course to using Nix features, Flakes, and developing with Nix.
 * [Nix Notes](https://github.com/noteed/nix-notes) - A collection of short notes about Nix, each contributing to the same virtual machine image.
 * [Nix Pills](https://nixos.org/guides/nix-pills/) - The best way to learn, with examples.
-* [Nix Shorts](https://github.com/justinwoo/nix-shorts/) - A collection of short notes about Nix.
+* [Nix Shorts](https://github.com/alper/nix-shorts) - A collection of short notes about how to use Nix, updated for Nix Flakes.
 * [nix.dev](https://nix.dev/) - An opinionated guide for developers about getting things done using the Nix ecosystem.
 * [Tour of Nix](https://nixcloud.io/tour) - An online interactive tutorial on Nix language constructs.
 * [Zero to Nix](https://zero-to-nix.com/) - A flake-centric guide to Nix and its concepts created by Determinate Systems to quickly onboard beginners.